 The Writers Residency Grants provide $500-$2,000 supplemental funds to not-for-profit NAMT members to work with writers on developing a new musical.
-The musical can be at any stage of development and the project can happen either at the member theatre or off-site as long as the writers and the theatre are both actively involved in the develoment process.
+The musical can be at any stage of development (up to and including a staged reading) and the project can happen either at the member theatre or off-site as long as the writers and the theatre are both actively involved in the develoment process.
 All grants are for $500-$2,000.
 The Writers Residency Grants are part of the National Fund for New Musicals, whose goals can be found here.

 The grants are a great way to bring a writer to your theatre to work or to meet with the writers at another venue to develop a new musical.
 The money can be used to either fill a gap in funding or to expand the current residency plans.
 There does not need to be a long-term commitment to the project, just a passion for helping the writers develop their show.
-All projects are expected to have a culminating activity (admission free, if applicable), which can be anything from a new draft of the script to a full production.
+All projects are expected to have a culminating activity, which can be anything from a new draft of the script to a minimally staged reading for the public.

 - only not-for-profit NAMT member theatre organizations in the U.S. may apply for the grant

 - the member must be in good standing

 - a member can only receive one Writer Residency Grant per NAMT fiscal year (May-April)

 - a member who has received a Production Grant from the National Fund of New Musicals during the current granting cycle is a not able to apply until the following cycle

 Project Requirements: (bolded bullet points have recently been revised)

 - the project can be at any stage of development but preference will be given to those projects in the earliest stages of collaboration

 - the writers may be in residence at the theatre or off-site (e.g. in New York City working with a rep from the member theatre)